-“Lump of Coal” / Holiday Tunes and Live Solo Tracks (2014): The new EP features holiday songs spanning Thanksgiving (“Black Friday’s Eve”) and Christmas (“The Krampus Comes Out Tonight,” “Go Tell It On the Mountain”) along with a few live tunes, including “Highway 17″ with new verses.
+“Lump of Coal” (2014): Features holiday songs spanning Thanksgiving (“Black Friday’s Eve”) and Christmas (“The Krampus Comes Out Tonight,” “Go Tell It On the Mountain”) along with a few live tunes, including “Highway 17″ with new verses.

 “Starlite Drive-In Saturday Night” (2012): Guitars, mandolins, and fiddles drive this Americana story collection that mixes nostalgia and humor, tales of moonshine, horses, and coyotes, and observations of modern life in a small American town.

 “Michael Gaither does it again.
 Evocative lyrics, humor, heart-tugging, and stellar musicianship make Starlite Drive-In Saturday Night a tasty treat.
 Now I want a taco.”
-(Natalie Davis, Grateful Dread Radio)
+(Natalie Davis, Grateful Dread Radio Nashville)

 More quotes about “Starlite Drive-In Saturday Night”